 Characteristic Tensile Force Strength of Bolt Under the Combined Effect of Tensile and Shear Force

-• The characteristic tensile force or shear strength of prestressed high strength bolts, simple tightened bolts and threaded cross sections are calculated according to the rupture limit state for the tensile forces or and tear-out limit state for shear forces.
+• The characteristic tensile force or shear strength of prestressed high-strength bolts simply tightened bolts, and threaded cross sections are calculated according to the rupture limit state for the tensile forces and the tear-out limit state for shear forces.

 Bearing Connections under the Combined Effect